-The Hope House Center Coordinator had recognized these problems in his own childhood, and sought out ways to address them as an adult.
-“I learned a lot about emotional management, abuse, and psychological needs, dependability,” he says.
+The Hope House Center Coordinator had recognized these problems in his own childhood and sought out ways to address them as an adult.
+“I learned a lot about emotional management, abuse, psychological needs, and dependability,” he says.
 “What I learned helped me in my life.
 I decided to share that with the team of teachers at the center.
-The goal was to balance our feelings and manage it together as a team, to support and encourage spaces that are safe.”
+The goal was to balance our feelings and manage them together as a team, to support and encourage spaces that are safe.”

-This speaks directly into the goal of ICC’s Hope House program: creating safe spaces for persecuted Christian children where they can learn the skills needed that would grow into highly effective adults.
-While the center mostly focuses on education, the need for learning about emotions is important.
-The children are often experiencing hard circumstances and without addressing their emotions in a healthy way, school is made more challenging.
+This speaks directly to the goal of ICC’s Hope House program: creating safe spaces for persecuted Christian children where they can learn the skills needed that would grow into highly effective adults.
+While the center mostly focuses on education, the need to learn about emotions is important.
+The children are often experiencing hard circumstances, and without addressing their emotions in a healthy way, school is made more challenging.

 For example, one child is often singled out by bullies because he is a Christian.
 A Hope House mentor working with him observed that “he is being beaten by bullies at the public school.”
 But Hope House has also helped him address the emotions created by this experience. “(He is) learning to love and be kind to everyone, including his enemies.
 He is learning how to love them (the bullies) despite this.”

-This transformation comes through special sessions held by Hope House which teach the children how to manage and express their emotions in a healthy way.
-“We gathered the kids and made songs in the beginning of the day.
+This transformation comes through special sessions held by Hope House, which teach the children how to manage and express their emotions in a healthy way.
+“We gathered the kids and made songs at the beginning of the day.
 Then we presented a short segment about feelings,” explains the coordinator.
 “Then we divide the kids into workshops.
-The aim is to gain awareness about the child’s (individual) psychology and help him to express what he is feeling, and what the names are of different emptions.
+The aim is to gain awareness about the child’s (individual) psychology and help him to express what he is feeling and what the names are of different emotions.
 The children received the subject with enthusiasm.”

 Both teachers and students found the workshop a healing experience.
 For many, this was the first time that they had ever given serious thought to their own emotions.
 Several children described difficult personal experiences they had encountered, experiences that they had before kept silent.
 Some spoke of physical abuse they experienced or witnessed.
 Others spoke of difficult family situations, like a relative’s death, that they were going through.
 This knowledge helps the Hope House staff treat the children with extra kindness and love.
 It also helps the students know they are not alone.